SenteonLLC/senteonllc.github.io/version/latest/Main.md

 If you intend to install agents on multiple endpoints, Senteon recommends using the Command-line installation option.

+- Before You Begin
   - [Terminology](Main.md#terminology)
   - [Supported Operating Systems](Main.md#supported-operating-systems)
   - [Prerequisites](Main.md#prerequisites)
+- Step 1: Install Command Center
+- Step 2: Create a Managed Account for the Organization
+- Step 3: Install Senteon Agent(s)

 # Before You Begin